usnistgov/FIPS201/_FIPS201/frontend.md

 Magenta, Yellow and Key or ‘blacK’).
 Since the card body is white, the white color-coding is achieved by the absence of printing.
 Note that presence of the security feature, which may overlap colored or printed regions, may modify the perceived color.
-In the case of colored regions, the effect of overlap shall not prevent the recognition of the principal color by a person with normal vision (corrected or uncorrected) at a working distance of 50 cm to 200 cm.
+In the case of colored regions, the effect of overlap SHALL NOT prevent the recognition of the principal color by a person with normal vision (corrected or uncorrected) at a working distance of 50 cm to 200 cm.

 Table 4-2.
 Color Representation